Resolving NuGet dependency conflicts

 Updating specific packages

-Using the end state in the previous section, EPiServer.CMS 12.3.2 implicitly gives us version 12.3.0 of the CMS Core packages.
+Using the end state in the previous section, EPiServer.CMS 12.3.2 implicitly gives you version 12.3.0 of the CMS Core packages.
 However, if you want the bug fixes in a later version of EPiServer.CMS.Core, you have two options:

-- Wait until there is a EPiServer.CMS package that has the later matching-or-higher version of EPiServer.CMS.Core 12.4.1 as a dependency.
+• Wait until there is a EPiServer.CMS package that has the later matching-or-higher version of EPiServer.CMS.Core 12.4.1 as a dependency.

-It fails, once again with an error similar to the one you saw in the beginning:
+It fails, once again, with an error similar to the one you saw in the beginning:

 So you could go through the same steps again, adding EPiServer.Framework and sifting through errors and warnings, or you can use a shortcut based on what you learned earlier.